bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

     2. **Gaussian Mixture Model** for modelling prices of different houses:
         Let's suppose we have :math:`N` observations of housing prices in a city.
-We hypothesize that within a particular neighbourhood, house prices tend to cluster around the neighborhood mean.
+We hypothesize that within a particular neighbourhood, house prices tend to cluster around the neighbourhood mean.
 Thus, we can model this situation using a Gaussian mixture model as such:

         .. math::